perrythepwner/EldoriaGate/README.md

 ---

 # TLDR
 EVM challenge about solidity type checking / overflow checks bypass via yul assembly operations.
-Passing exactly 255 as `msg.value` and a valid passphrase to authenticate, we become authenticated users but the roles bitmask overflows to cause UB.
+Passing exactly 255 as `msg.value` and a valid passphrase to authenticate, we become authenticated users and the roles bitmask wiill overflow causing UB.

 # Description
 > [...]